-"If I could give my mother one health tip, it would be to preserve your mental health and inner peace at all costs," says Sophia O. Tolliver, MD, MPH, a family medicine physician with the Ohio State University Wexner Medical Center.
+"If I could give one health tip, it would be to preserve your mental health and inner peace at all costs," says Sophia O. Tolliver, MD, MPH, a family medicine physician with the Ohio State University Wexner Medical Center.

-Recommendation: "Meditating in the morning and setting an inner agenda and positive intention can be a great way to set the tone for the day," she says.
+The Rx: "Meditating in the morning and setting an inner agenda and positive intention can be a great way to set the tone for the day," she says.
 "At the end of a long day, meditating to clear your mind of all negativity, forgiving the upsets of the day, and reconciling your authentic self can set the stage for restful and relaxing sleep and really is a form of self-care at its highest level."

 Do This to Slash Your Breast Cancer Death Risk